tishalimaaCyber/Phishing-Email-Investigation-/README.md

 The investigated email contained multiple phishing indicators:
 - Unexpected financial reward claim, framed as a large sum of "unclaimed funds" being released.
 - Impersonation of a real Swiss financial institution and a named individual presented as its CEO/Chairman (identity redacted for privacy).
-- Sender display name closely mirrored the recipient's own name — a technique likely intended to increase perceived familiarity and trust.
+- Sender display name closely mirrored the recipient's own name, a technique likely intended to increase perceived familiarity and trust.
 - Fabricated bureaucratic obstacles (administrative restrictions, blacklist claims, processing fees) used to add false legitimacy to the review process.
 - Name-dropping of unrelated, legitimate financial institutions (e.g. IMF, World Bank, and several major commercial banks) with no actual connection to the email, used as a credibility-building tactic.
-- Request for sensitive personal information, including full legal name, residential address, phone number, and a copy of a government-issued ID — a significant escalation beyond typical credential phishing, indicating potential identity theft intent.
+- Request for sensitive personal information, including full legal name, residential address, phone number, and a copy of a government-issued ID, a significant escalation beyond typical credential phishing, indicating potential identity theft intent.
 - Urgency-based social engineering, prompting immediate reply to complete a "final identity cross-check.
 - Sender identity inconsistencies and a Reply-To address mismatch inconsistent with the claimed sender.